-Internal sliding door is a type of door that slides horizontally, left or right instead of being opened outwardly.
+Internal sliding doors is a type of door that slides horizontally, left or right instead of being opened outwardly.
 These doors come as a good substitute to the traditional door design when it comes to saving space.
 They are a perfect choice for narrow spaces and hallways.
 Apart from narrow spaces, in large areas, these doors look attractive and serve as an excellent decoration, while being simple and compact.

 These doors slide to be opened or closed instead of swinging like a traditional hinged door.This makes them a good choice to be used in areas where there is no room for a door to swing.
 They can separate different parts of your house without taking extra space.
 When not in use, the door panels can be slide back into the wall cavity so that they can be completely hidden.
 In this way, they can give you the feeling of being in an open area while enabling you to immediately close them for some privacy.
 Apart from being used as an alternative to standard doors in homes, these doors can also be integrated in wardrobes, cupboards and bathrooms.